-Assemblies have origins in ancient Athens but have only emerged in modern use recently.
+Assemblies have origins in ancient Athens and various Indigenous decision-making practices but have only emerged in modern use recently.
 Assemblies had a popular breakout in 2016, when Ireland held a National Assembly at an unprecedented scale.
 This inspired many other countries to hold Assemblies at all levels on a variety of issues.

 Assemblies are a variation of a deliberative civic engagement process, the Citizens Jury, which was invented here in the United States in the 1970s by Ned Crosby, and advanced through his work with the Jefferson Center, which is one of the oldest practitioners of deliberative democracy in the world.

 Right now, in the UK and in France, Climate Assemblies are being held in which randomly selected citizens are meeting over the course of several months to learn, discuss, deliberate, and propose climate legislation based on popular support.